 - Always cut outside the line to avoid destroying the board.
 You can always use a sander to finish the cut and make a smooth curve.

 - Keep your focus on the blades and follow their movement as they move along the curve.

-If you have any more tips that you think would be useful for other readers, leave a comment in the box below 🙂 For those who like watching tutorials a quick video by Anna White explaining the whole process.
+If you have any more tips that you think would be useful for other readers, leave a comment in the box below 🙂 For those who like watching tutorials, a quick video by Anna White explains the whole process.
 Enjoy!